Simrad and Lowrance are some of the biggest names in the sonar/GPS fish finder industry today.

 Simrad is one of the leaders in integrating radar networks and broadband into their sonar units.

-And some models like many recreational models also have side scan, down scan and structure scan which allows you to view structure in 3D.
+And some models, like many recreational models, also have side scans, down scans, and structure scans, which allow you to view structures in 3D.

-Lowrance has some of the most detail and sharp imaging in the sonar industry, allowing you to see structure in fine detail from individual branches, to individual fish in a school.
+Lowrance has some of the most detailed and sharp imaging in the sonar industry, allowing you to see structure in fine detail, from individual branches to individual fish in a school.

 This technology really helps anglers figure out what’s going on below the surface compared to the older units of years past that showed blobs with very little detail.

-Like Simrad and other brands, Side scan, down scan and GPS are included in most modern units as well.
-Some Lowrance units also have their amazing FishReveal technology, this tech minimizes weaker sonar returns and boosts solid returns to give crystal clear separation for fish in schools high incredible detail.
+Like Simrad and other brands, Side scan, down scan, and GPS are included in most modern units as well.
+Some Lowrance units also have their amazing FishReveal technology; this tech minimizes weaker sonar returns and boosts solid returns to give crystal clear separation for fish in schools with incredibly great detail.

-And last but not least other capabilities that can be included or are sold in certain units is the LiveSight technology.
+And last but not least, another capability that can be included or sold in certain units is the LiveSight technology.